Editor’s note: The author’s identity has been withheld by the in-Training Editorial Board due to the sensitive nature of the article.

 There was no gray in my lack of consent.
 But the rest — the before and after, the excuses and denials, the justifications and rationalizations — is gray like the sky above me, like the water in front of me.
 Gray like my ability to hate myself and my inability to hate you.
 Gray like at least it wasn’t violent.
 That makes it more okay, right?
 Gray like I’ve seen worse, counseled worse.
 Gray like attempted rape isn’t as bad as actual rape.
 Gray like you’re not a monster, just the villain in my story.

 The lies we tell ourselves to excuse your behavior must end.
-I know far too many people like Erin, Lauren and now…me.
+I know far too many people like Erin, Layla and now … me.
 To stay silent is to be complacent.